 Procedures to Improve the Skin Surface

 Time, genetics, and many other factors take effect and leave their traces on our skin.
 Nowhere are these changes more visible than on the face.
 With the aging process skin of the face begins to sag, volume is shifted and reduce while texture of the skin changes in color, pigmentation, luster and becomes weathered with wrinkling.
 Crow’s feet wrinkles become evident around the eye area, laugh lines deepen and fine vertical lines “smoker’s lines” appear on the upper lip around the mouth.
 Fortunately, modern aesthetic, cosmetic techniques are available to address all of the aspects of the aging face.
-As seen under other heading of this section as well as the non-surgical procedure section, the Dr. Zemplenyi is expert in employing multiple modalities to Resurface the skin, Restore facial volume, Relax facial muscles and Reverse gravity-related sag.
+As seen under other heading of this section as well as the non-surgical procedure section, Dr. Zemplenyi is expert in employing multiple modalities to Resurface the skin, Restore facial volume, Relax facial muscles and Reverse gravity-related sag.

 Laser Skin Resurfacing